qboot/dflydev-git-subsplit-github-webhook/README.md

 The WebHook works in two parts, a web listener and a worker.
 The web listener sends requets to worker by a unix socket.

+The worker should always be run as `root`.
-The worker will interact with the system's git as the user running the worker.
+- It will interact with the system's git as the user defined in `SUBSPLIT_DEFAULT_USER` env variable (default to `debian` user).
-**This means that the user running the worker should have its key added to the appropriate GitHub accounts.**
+**This means that this user should have its key added to the appropriate GitHub accounts.**
+- It will interact with the system's web server as the user defined in `SUBSPLIT_SOCKET_USER` env variable (default to `www-data` user).

 During testing it would make sense to run the worker manually.
 For production deployments it would probably make more sense to write a small `systemd` file.